igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 The training happens in the sixth cell of the iPython Notebook.
 My final model loads the pre-trained weights and fine-tunes the conv3_x layers (see description and names of the layers in the ResNet paper) and all the layers on top of that.
 The weights of the preceding layers are kept fixed during training.

-The top of the original ResNet50 (originally average pooling, fc-1000 and softmax) is replaced by two fully connected layers of 4096 neurons each with relu activation functions and the output layer for the 43 classes and a softmax activation function.
+The top of the original ResNet50 (originally average pooling, fc-1000 and softmax) is replaced by two fully connected layers of 4096 neurons each with relu activation functions and by the output layer for the 43 classes plus a softmax activation function.

-I believe I got around 98% validation accuracy (I did not record the results, since my main motivation was learning) with this approach with like four epochs of training, as the model was quickly overfitting if trained over more epochs.
+I believe I got around 98% validation accuracy (I did not record the results, since my main motivation was learning) with this approach after around four epochs of training, as the model was quickly overfitting if trained over more epochs.

 To get the accuracy on the test set I would have to organize all test images into directories by class, which I am skipping for now because it was quite a tedious task and this is not my main solution for the project.
 I guess with the current model I could have achieved around 97% test accuracy and with some tweaking the results could probably be pushed even further.